 not charge, they do check your document.

 This information is in error.
 The DOT requires airlines to permit emotional support animals with proper documentation to fly in cabin with their disabled owners.
 A therapy animal is a pet that visits hospitals and nursing homes to cheer up the residents.
 The owner is not necessarily disabled.
 The Air Carrier Access Act, which gives these rights applies only to disabled people who need the presence of their emotional support animals in order to fly.
 It does not apply to therapy animals.
-Read more here: http://servicedogcentral.org/content/ESA-flying That article includes information on the documentation required from a mental health provider and a link to the actual regulations that explain how it all works.
+Read more here: https://servicedogcentral.org/content/ESA-flying That article includes information on the documentation required from a mental health provider and a link to the actual regulations that explain how it all works.

 RESPONSE

 The above comment is correct.
 The ADA rules only apply to Service Animals, Emotional Support Animals and psychiatric service animals.
 You will need proper documentation and it is adviseable to notify the airline well in advance as they may require advance proof of the need.
-You should also remember that foriegn flagged airlines may or may not observe the rules as stated above.
+You should also remember that foreign flagged airlines may or may not observe the rules as stated above.

 Jerry